everactive/network-manager/docs/configure-cellular-connections.md

 $ nmcli r wwan on
 ```

-where <interface> is the string listed as “primary port” in the output from 'sudo mmcli -m <N>'
+where &lt;interface&gt; is the string listed as “primary port” in the output from 'sudo mmcli -m &lt;N&gt;'
 (as previously described),
-<name> is an arbitrary name used to identify the connection, and <operator_apn> is
+&lt;name&gt; is an arbitrary name used to identify the connection, and &lt;operator_apn&gt; is
 the APN name for your cellular data plan.
-Note that <interface> is usually a serial
+Note that &lt;interface&gt; is usually a serial
 port with pattern /dev/tty*, not a networking interface.
 The reason for ModemManager
 to use that instead of the networking interface is that this last one can appear/disappear
 dynamically while the ports do not if the hardware configuration remains unchanged.